Advising Frequently Asked Questions

 The goal of academic advising is to assist students in meeting their educational goals in an efficient manner.
 While it is always up to you as a student to ensure you meet all applicable degree requirements, academic advisors can help you in understanding university policies and selecting the proper courses for you to take to graduate in a timely manner.

-- To help keep you on track for timely graduation, it is highly encouraged that you see an academic advisor regularly-at least twice per year prior to enrolling for the following semester.
-(If you plan to have an advising session by Nevada Day during fall semester and by Spring Break during spring semester, you will avoid the "advising rush" and have time to consider schedule options before registration begins.)
+- To help keep you on track for timely graduation, it is highly encouraged that you see an academic advisor regularly - at least twice per year - prior to enrolling for the following semester.
+(If you plan to have an advising session by Nevada Day during fall semester and by Spring Break during spring semester, you will avoid the "advising rush" and have time to consider scheduling options before registration begins.)

 - It is also recommended to consult with an advisor for any of the following situations: declaring or changing your major or minor, when considering dropping a class, or in preparation to study abroad.